-I have to admit, one of my big vices is coffee.
-I drink different kinds, but as I sit and write or do any other work at my desk in the evening and into the night, you will usually see a cup of Java close to me.
+I have to admit, one of my big vices is warm drinks (tea, hot cocoa, etc.).
+I drink different kinds, but as I sit and write or do any other work at my desk in the evening and into the night, you will usually see a cup close to me.

 To make this posting make any sense, I must also admit that I really don't like to do laundry, to take out garbage or to deal with dirty or clean dishes. (a domestic goddess I am not...)

-While I love coffee, I don't drink it very fast.
+While I love hot drinks, I don't drink them very fast.
 Frequently, it will get cold before the cup is even half empty.
 So, when I go to take a drink I decide to get up and throw it in the microwave to heat it up.
 That takes 1 minute.
-When I brew my coffee, it takes about 8 minutes from the time I get out the stuff to make it and the time it is done.
+When I brew my tea, it takes about 8 minutes from the time I get out the stuff to make it and the time it is done.

 That is not long . . .

 Most you will agree that neither 8 minutes or 1 minute are very long and that most people could sustain undesired activities for that long.
 Thinking that through for a moment, I decided to give it a try.
 I decided to decide that I would use those few minutes every so often in my day to get the things done that I did not want to do.